-CommTank’s Approach to Residential Oil Tank Installations
+CommTank’s System of Residential Oil Tank Installation

 - We’ll visit your home or business to measure the space where the new oil tank will be installed.

-- We’ll check the distance from the proposed location to both the burner and to the fill and vent pipe.
+- We’ll check the distance from the proposed location to both the burner and the fill and vent pipe.

 - For aboveground tanks, we’ll make sure the floor under the proposed oil tank location is safe.

 - We’ll deliver your new tank, steel vent and fill pipe, and copper lines within protective, continuous, non-metallic sleeves.

 - We’ll reduce the amount of service calls you’ll require by properly installing the tank and pitching it forward slightly to prevent buildup of waste sludge.

 - We’ll optimize tank stability by installing six-inch steel legs with flanges at the foot

 - We’ll add a shutoff valve before the oil filter, so your filter or burner can be isolated while the technician works on it during service calls.

 - To complete the job, we’ll paint the exposed pipes so they are protected from the elements.